 Also effective in soothing nausea after surgery, ginger has been used by chemotherapy patients to reduce vomiting (3).

 Ginger can soothe morning sickness.
 Where ginger really shines is in calming morning sickness during pregnancy.
 An analysis of 12 separate studies with more than 1,200 pregnant women indicated just over a gram of ginger powder can significantly reduce symptoms of nausea (4).

 Pregnant women should discuss using ginger with their doctor before taking it; while no evidence exists to support the idea, some believe ginger taken in large quantities raises the risk of miscarriage.

-The pain of menstrual cramping has also been traditionally relieved with ginger.
-A study with 150 women taking a gram of ginger on each of the first three days of their periods indicated the herbal therapy reduced pain as effectively as ibuprofen and mefenamic acid.
-(5)
+Ginger can help reduce the pains caused by menstrual cramping.
+A study with 150 women taking a gram of ginger on each of the first three days of their periods indicated the herbal therapy reduced pain as effectively as ibuprofen and mefenamic acid (5).

 Other significant changes noted in the study include a 10% reduction in HbA1c (a marker associated with long-term levels of blood sugar) over the 3-month period, as well as lower levels of lipoprotein oxidation, which could positively impact risk factors for heart disease.

 Even though the study was small, the impressive statistics will likely inspire another look at the potential of ginger in preventing diabetes and heart disease.
 Other research explored the effectiveness of ginger in lowering cholesterol levels, another important marker associated with the development of heart disease.